PeizhuoLi/neural-blend-shapes/README.md

 We provide instructions for retraining our model.

+Note that you may need to reinstall the PyTorch CUDA version since the provided environment only includes the PyTorch CPU version.

 To train the model from scratch, you need to download the training set from [Google Drive](https://drive.google.com/file/d/1RSd6cPYRuzt8RYWcCVL0FFFsL42OeHA7/view?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1J-hIVyz19hKZdwKPfS3TtQ) (uqub) and put the extracted folders under `./dataset`.

 The training process contains tow stages, each stage corresponding to one branch.
 To train the first stage, please run